awsdocs/aws-systems-manager-user-guide/doc_source/mw-cli-register-tasks-examples.md

-# Examples: Register Tasks with a Maintenance Window<a name="mw-cli-register-tasks-examples"></a>
+# Examples: Register tasks with a maintenance window<a name="mw-cli-register-tasks-examples"></a>

-You can register a Systems Manager Run Command task with a maintenance window using the AWS CLI, as demonstrated in [Step 3: Register a Task with the Maintenance Window \(AWS CLI\)](mw-cli-tutorial-tasks.md)\.
+You can register a Systems Manager Run Command task with a maintenance window using the AWS CLI, as demonstrated in [Step 3: Register a task with the maintenance window \(AWS CLI\)](mw-cli-tutorial-tasks.md)\.
 You can also register tasks for Systems Manager Automation workflows, AWS Lambda functions, and AWS Step Functions tasks, as demonstrated below\.

 In this topic, we provide examples of using the `register-task-with-maintenance-window` CLI command to register each of the four supported task types with a maintenance window\.
 The examples are for demonstration only, but you can modify them to create working task registration commands\.